 It certainly fulfills the first condition of the a priori: not given in experience, because, by definition, experience only gives me the particular and the contingent.
 With expressions of universality and necessity it is always so necessarily, as also with certain uses of the future tense, or expressions of the type "each time": each time I bring water to 100 degrees it will boil.
 Philosophers have said this for a very long time: there is something in this which is not given in experience.
 What is it?
 It's the expressions: "always", "necessarily", or even the future tense.
 What experience has given me is, strictly speaking, that each time I have effectively brought water to 100 degrees, it has boiled, but in the formula "water necessarily boils at 100 degrees", the necessarily is not an object of experience.
-Similarly if I say "all objects of experience" - do I have the right to say this?
-We don't even know if "all objects of experience" is not nonsensical.
+Similarly, if I say "all objects of experience" is not nonsensical.
 Supposing that it is not nonsensical, "all objects of experience" are not given in experience, for the simple reason that experience is [inaudible] Thus you can always make a summation, a sum of the objects you have experienced, but this sum is indefinite.